Clarkybeans/SSA-eAIP/docs/Aerodromes/South Africa/Cape Town International (FACT)/ground.md

 ### Non-movement Areas

 The H, T and Z apron are non-movement areas.
 No movement instructions may be issued to aircraft within these areas.
 Aircraft should be instructed to taxi at their discretion and hold short of the movement area.
+Controllers can provide startup clearance, but ask the pilots to hold short of taxiway B.

+!!! info "Pushback Phraseology"
+    "ZS-PPT, start approved, Runway 19 in use, QNH 1015, taxi at pilots discretion, call me holding short of B."

 *Insert Image highlighting non-movement areas*